aws-samples/serverless-patterns/msk-lambda-iam-java-sam/README.md

 sasl.client.callback.handler.class=software.amazon.msk.auth.iam.IAMClientCallbackHandler" > client.properties
 ```

-Send at least 10 messages (or wait for 300 seconds), you can find `broker-list` by navigating to your cluster listed in the [MSK Clusters](https://console.aws.amazon.com/msk/home?#/clusters) page and clicking on the "View client information" button:
+Send at least 10 messages (or wait for 300 seconds).
+You can find `broker-list` by navigating to your cluster listed in the [MSK Clusters](https://console.aws.amazon.com/msk/home?#/clusters) page and clicking on the "View client information" button:

 ```shell
 ./bin/kafka-console-producer.sh --broker-list [broker-list]  --topic MSKTutorialTopicIAM --producer.config bin/client.properties